Iasa-Global/btabok/pages/engagement_model/engagement.md

 “ – Oxford dictionary

 Engagement is an interesting word as it can mean so many things to so many people.
 Even the definitions of engaging are significantly varied all the way from hiring (employing a plumber) to attraction (he or she was highly engaging).
 Some definitions, of course, are more modern than others due to variations in other languages and contexts.
 However, in the BTABoK, engagement is about imagining the digital customer/beneficiary (as in all customer-related articles, the beneficiary of a mission, government, or non-profit can be substituted with minimum changes).
-It is about how the customer engages with the organization and how the organization engages with the customer.
+It is about how the customer interacts with the organization and how the organization interacts with the customer.
 Every time the customer hears, sees, describes, interacts with, or thinks about the company is the overall engagement product.
 The architect’s purview is how this is impacted by digital strategy and execution.

 Thinking of engagement as a set of outcomes is beneficial.
 By nature, most individuals think of the customer from the inside out (look ‘out’ at the customer).
 There are often many essential things that have to change to impact engagement outcomes positively.
 However, it is also necessary to consider engagement from the customers ‘outside-in’ perspective.
-While in some circumstances, this is hard to do, for example, in legal negotiations or financial trading scenarios, it is essential to use methods by which the customer (as well as client, user, and decision-makers) can be understood.
+While this is hard to do in some circumstances, for example, in legal negotiations or financial trading scenarios, it is essential to use methods by which the customer (as well as client, user, and other stakeholders) can be understood.
 The capabilities and services which impact them can be modified, experimented with, measured, and improved.

 # Why Do We Need Customer Engagement?

-The BTABoK is based on an architecture practice creating digital outcomes reliably.
-And results are about customers/beneficiaries.
+The BTABoK is based on an architecture practice creating digital outcomes reliably and results are about customers and beneficiaries.
 Customers buy products.
 Customers tell their friends.
 Customers make emotional decisions.
 Customers are people.
 Understanding how people interact with the company, the product, environment, mood, and personal relationships is the key to creating lasting value for them and receiving value in return.

-Architects, as digital innovators driving digital advantage, must be customer-obsessed.
+Architects, as digital innovators driving digital advantage, must be customer-focused.
 From business architecture to infrastructure to complex systems, each decision may fundamentally impact a customer, changing how they behave and perceive a company.

 ![image001](media/engagement001.png)
 Figure 1 Empathy and Features

 Tinder, as a dating application, changed the world with a tiny feature, the swipe.
 This feature was easy to implement from a code perspective but has quite literally changed the world of dating forever.
 For this reason, customer engagement is not about selling but about empathy and understanding.
 Think of the number of technology implementation decisions made in an average enterprise in a day.
-How many of them are genuine customer engaged?
+How many of them have a positive effect on customer engagement?
 Architects using the BTABoK will be able to answer that question with tangible metrics.

 # Engagement Approach

 The BTABoK suggests that architecture practices be explicitly measured on IBAM (see getting started and architecture practice articles).
-As a part of imagining the digital customer, there are three primary areas an organization can understand and lead the competition.
-It is about understanding the landscape in which customers interact in customer ecosystems.
-Customer journeys are about understanding all of the touchpoints of a customer with the company or around the company.
-In customer engagement, it is about understanding the customer.
+As a part of imagining the digital customer, there are three primary areas an organization can understand and lead the competition: the landscape in which customers interact in customer ecosystems, customer journeys and understanding all of the touchpoints between a customer and the company or around the company, and understanding the customer.

 ## PRINCIPLE: Stop Doing Architecture, Start Digitally Enhancing Your Customer